 That’s why it’s not necessarily culturally appropriative to dress up as a TV or movie character who belongs to a race or ethnic group other than your own.
 For example, Auli’i Cravalho, the native Hawaiian actor who voiced Moana in the Pixar film, told People in 2018 that it was totally appropriate for children of any background to dress up as the character.
 “I would encourage anyone who wants to dress up as a wayfinder who journeys beyond her reef to figure out who she truly is,” Cravalho said.

 The line between appropriate and appropriative Halloween costumes doesn’t have to be so blurry.
 If you’re ever confused about whether your costume choice might be offensive, that’s a sign that you should go with another option.
-(Perhaps a mouse?
-Duh?)
-As a gentle reminder of what culturally insensitive Halloween costumes look like, here are seven common costumes you should definitely never wear.
+As a reminder of what culturally insensitive Halloween costumes look like, here are 11 common costumes you should definitely never wear.

 Raechele Pope, Ed.D., an expert on inclusivity and associate professor in the Department of Educational Leadership and Policy at the University of Buffalo

 Findling, M. G., Casey, L. S., Fryberg, S. A., Hafner, S., Blendon, R. J., Benson, J. M., Sayde, J. M., & Miller, C. (2019).
 Discrimination in the United States: Experiences of Native Americans.
 Health services research, 54 Suppl 2(Suppl 2), 1431–1441. https://doi.org/10.1111/1475-6773.13224